myracodes/greenly-technical-test/README.md

 ## System specifications

 Hi and welcome to the team.
-We are in the future, and Greenly has extended its activities by opening an ecommerce store that have several green partners with discount offers.
-Your task is to add a new feature to our system: we want to add a new type of discount offer to our ecommerce store.
+We are in the future, and Greenly has extended its activities by opening an ecommerce store that gathers several Greenly partners offering their products with discount offers.
+Your task is to add a new feature to our system: we want to add a new partner to our ecommerce store which has a different type of discount offer .
 First an introduction to our system:

 - All discount offers have an `expiresIn` value which denotes the number of days we have until the offer expires.
 - All discount offers have a `discountInPercent` value which gives the percent of discount on the partner products.